-The Bride and Groom must apply together.
-The completed license and application must be signed by both the Bride and Groom in the office of the County Clerk.
+The applicants must apply together.
+The completed license and application must be signed by both applicants in the office of the County Clerk.

 A Wisconsin resident who will be getting married in Wisconsin must apply for the license at the County Clerk's office in the county where she or he has been living for the past 30 days.
 This license will be valid anywhere in the State of Wisconsin.

-If getting married in Wisconsin, but NEITHER the Bride nor the Groom have lived in Wisconsin for the past 30 days, she or he must apply for the license in the County Clerk's office in the county where the wedding will take place.
-If the Bride and Groom must apply in another county, please contact the appropriate
+If getting married in Wisconsin, but NEITHER applicants have lived in Wisconsin for the past 30 days, she or he must apply for the license in the County Clerk's office in the county where the wedding will take place.
+If the couple must apply in another county, please contact the appropriate